geoffreylitt/convivial-paper/paper.md

 Wildcard provides an in-place toolchain because the spreadsheet can be instantly opened in the browser window while using any supported website.
 Once the user starts editing, Wildcard also provides live feedback, so that even if a user isn't yet totally familiar with Wildcard, they can learn to use the system through experimentation.

-Since we have still only built several site adapters and demos, it is still too early to tell exactly how high the ceiling is for the customizations that can be achieved with Wildcard.
-But we think that with enough operators, the formula language could support a wide variety of customizations—people have managed to use simple spreadsheet formula languages to solve a surprisingly large range of problems.
+Since we have still only built a few site adapters and demos, it is still too early to tell exactly how high the ceiling is for the customizations that can be achieved with Wildcard.
+But we think that with enough built-in formulas (including standard spreadsheet formulas and formulas for fetching data from other sources), the language could support a wide variety of customizations.
 We plan to explore this aspect further by trying to solve more real problems with the system and observing where limitations emerge in practice.

-## Build for multiple tiers of users
+## Build for an ecosystem

 Real-world spreadsheet usage is highly collaborative.
 Many users just perform simple changes, while their coworkers help with writing more complex formulas or even programming macros [@nardi1990].
 Inspired by this, we aim to make spreadsheet-driven customization a collaborative activity that combines the different abilities of different users.